damienlieber-dnexus/useeio_sectors_disaggregation/README.md

 ## Just here for the data? (no coding required)

+### Interactive visual

+- Try the interactive sunburst built from the CSV in this repo: https://damienlieber-dnexus.github.io/useeio_sectors_disaggregation/
+- It lets you pick a commodity and explores Scope (1/2) → Tier (1/2/3+) → Sector codes as a sunburst using Relative_Contribution values.
+- First load may take a few seconds (the CSV is ~18MB).
+We may optimize with a pre-aggregated JSON later.

+### Data tables

 - Go to the `outputs/` folder and download the latest files:
   - Excel: `outputs/SEF_<version>_disaggregation_factors_GHG<year>_IO<year>.xlsx`
   - CSV:   `outputs/SEF_<version>_disaggregation_factors_GHG<year>_IO<year>.csv`